Azure/AzureStack-QuickStart-Templates/office-2016-servers/README.md

 (https://www.microsoft.com/en-us/download/details.aspx?id=34992)

 Note: A Product Key for Exchange 2016 Enterprise has to be provided as parameter.
-CU 10 is not supported for initial deployment and must be applied manually post deployment

 ### Skype for Business 2015